The Given Day: Plot summary

 Luther is manipulated by Lieutenant Eddie McKenna, best friend to Captain Coughlin and godfather to Danny.
 Delving into Luther's past, McKenna has discovered that he is running from the deadly altercation in Tulsa.
 Laurence has been earning his board at the Giddreauxs' home by renovating an old building as the new NAACP headquarters in Boston.
 McKenna forces him to obtain NAACP membership information and to build a secret chamber in the new headquarters.

 When the Coughlins discover Nora's secret, she is banned from their household.
 Luther is banned after being caught spending time with her and giving her food.
 Danny's involvement in the BSC takes him away from his family as well; his father is particularly opposed to Danny's new "radical and Bolshevik-like" views.
 Nora, Danny and Luther form a close friendship.
 Nora is on her own just as she was five years ago, the men of the BPD are counting on Danny to lead them to a fair wage and working conditions, and Laurence is trying to escape McKenna's clutches and make it back to his wife and child.

 The story culminates in the historical Boston Police Strike, which is precipitated by the police commissioner's refusal to allow the nascent police union's right to affiliate with national labor organizations, or to exist.
 In the chaos of the strike, Luther saves Danny's life.
 By this time Danny had reunited with and married Nora.
 Luther reconciles the difficult situation he had run from in Tulsa, and succeeds in returning there to join his wife and recently born child in the Greenwood District.
-(This is before the area was destroyed in the 1921 Tulsa Race Riot.)
+(This is before the area was destroyed in the 1921 Tulsa race massacre.)